squarefeet/ShaderParticleEngine/README.md

 // ...

-// In your frame render function: particleGroup.tick( dt ); // Where dt is the time delta (the time it took to render the last frame.)
+// In your frame render function:
+// 	Where dt is the time delta
+// 	(the time it took to render the last frame.) particleGroup.tick( dt );

 ```